 A smart contract is a digital agreement that has been made tamper-proof by being run on a decentralized node network e.g. Ethereum; creating a more trustworthy, and therefore a superior form of digital agreement.

-The Smart Contract Connectivity Problem, is the inability of a smart contract to interact with any external data feed, or other resource that is run outside the node network in which the smart contract itself is executed.
+The Smart Contract Connectivity Problem, is the inability of a smart contract to interact with any external data feed, or another resource that is run outside the node network in which the smart contract itself is executed.

-The decentralized nature of smart contracts that makes them tamper-proof, also removes their ability to access key contractual performance data, denying them the use of any & all web APIs, as well as precluding them from utilizing important existing outputs like bank payments.
 This lack of external connectivity is inherent to all smart contract networks, due to the method by which consensus is reached around blockchain transactions, and will therefore be an ongoing problem for all smart contract networks.